HD 20794 d: Host star

 82 G. Eridani, also known as HD 20794 and e Eridani, is a nearby star visible to the unaided eye, as a faint point of light of apparent magnitude 4.25, in the constellation Eridanus.
 Its distance, inferred from its parallax shift, is 19.70±0.01 light-years, making it therefore one of the nearest stars.

 The star has a spectral type of G8V, which is similar to the Sun's spectral type of G2V.
 The luminosity class "V" classifies 82 G. Eridani as a main sequence star fusing atoms of hydrogen into helium at its core.
 It is smaller and fainter than the Sun, with about 80% of the Sun's mass and 92% of the Sun's radius.
 It irradiates 60% of the solar luminosity from its photosphere at an effective temperature of 5470 K, giving it a yellow-white hue typical of late G-type stars.

 It is a high-velocity starit is moving quickly compared to the averageand hence is a member of Population II, generally older stars whose motions take them well outside the plane of the Milky Way.
 Like many other Population II stars, 82 G. Eridani is somewhat deficient in metals (elements heavier than hydrogen and helium), though much less deficient than many, and is older than the Sun.
 The abundance of iron relative to hydrogen is 40% that of the Sun.
 Its age is estimated at 5.76±0.66 billion years (the Sun is 4.6 billion years old) based on its chromospheric activity indicator, but another estimate based on evolutionary tracks suggests a much higher value of 14±5 billion years, overlapping with the current age of the universe (13.8 billion years).

-In addition to planet d, 82 G. Eridani also hosts two other planets in closer orbits: 82 G. Eridani b, which is a likely super-Earth with an orbital period of 18 days and a minimum mass of 2.15±0.17 Earth mass, and 82 G. Eridani c, also likely a super-Earth, with an orbital period of 89 days and a minimum mass of 2.98±0.29 Earth mass.
-All of them were discovered by doppler spectroscopy, with planets b and c being discovered in 2011 by F. Pepe et al.
+In addition to planet d, 82 G. Eridani also hosts two other planets in closer orbits: HD 20794 b, which is a likely super-Earth with an orbital period of 18 days and a minimum mass of 2.15±0.17 Earth mass, and HD 20794 c, also likely a super-Earth, with an orbital period of 89 days and a minimum mass of 2.98±0.29 Earth mass.
+All of them were discovered by Doppler spectroscopy, with planets b and c being discovered in 2011 by F. Pepe et al.